 The feed flow rate, solvent flow rate and feed composition are given.
 The desired raffinate composition is specified, and the extract composition and the number of stages to obtain the desired raffinate composition are determined by mass balances.
 First, the mixing point composition is calculated and located on the ternary phase diagram.
-The mixing point corresponds to the composition that would be obtained if the feed and solvent flows were mixed together:
+The mixing point corresponds to the composition that would be obtained if the feed and solvent flows were mixed together.
+The mass balance is:

-The mixing point is located on the phase diagram using the lever rule:
+The mixing point can also be located on the phase diagram using the lever rule:

-where is the line segment from the mixing point to the feed location , and is the line segment from the mixing point to the solvent location .
+is the length of the line segment from the mixing point to the feed composition

 This equation is rearranged to define the operating point: